 That said, it’s not easy to stick to a budget if you go with the cheapest T5 grow light that doesn’t come with a warranty.
 If the system breaks, you’re out of luck, so check to see about warranty coverage (and try not to go with the cheapest T5 fixture just to save a few bucks).

-Best Overall T5 Grow Lights for Cannabis
+Top Choice for Overall T5 Grow Lights for Cannabis

 Hydrofarm FLP44 4-Feet